Environment of Pennsylvania: Rivers

 Pennsylvania also has more significant waterways than any other US state.
 In fact, Pennsylvania has more than 83,000 miles of rivers, creeks, and streams.
 The main waterways are the Delaware River, Allegheny River, Ohio River, Monongahela River and the Susquehanna River.
 Every Pennsylvania river is categorized into five classifications by the Pennsylvania Scenic Rivers.
 The classifications are wild, scenic, pastoral, recreational, or modified recreational.
 Any individual river can have more than one classification, but they all have at least one.
-For a full list of river go to List of rivers of Pennsylvania.

 Landfills in Pennsylvania

 Pennsylvania also has a vast amount of landfills.
 In total, Pennsylvania has 45 municipal waste landfills, 3 construction/demolition waste landfills, 4 residual waste landfills, and 6 trash incinerators.
 Below is a table of the 45 municipal landfills and their daily volume of trash entering the landfills daily.
 These landfills are not only holding the trash of the citizens of Pennsylvania, but they also hold the trash of other states.
 Pennsylvania is one of the main states that imports waste.
 Much of Pennsylvania's waste comes from neighboring states such as New Jersey and New York.
 In fact, Pennsylvania has more trash per person at 34.5 tons of trash per person than every other US state except Nevada in 2016.
 However, this process of importing waste is very lucrative for the Pennsylvania counties by providing labor market opportunities and helps increase the municipality's budgets by fees paid by these exporting states.
 For example, Throop, Pennsylvania $6 million budget is made up of $4 million from the host feels paid from importing other state's waste.